How to Create a Memorable Consulting Business Name + 35 Examples (2026)

 Should You Just Use Your Own Name?

-Many consultants build their brand around their personal name, especially when their reputation or expertise is a core selling point.
-You can keep it simple or pair your name with a professional-sounding business ending, like:
+Many consultants build their brand around their personal name, especially when their reputation is the main selling point.
+This approach has real advantages: it’s unique, it’s already yours, and it scales naturally with your career.

 • Atunde Adjuah Consulting